Australian International School Hong Kong: School system

 The school follows a southern hemisphere calendar where the school year starts in February and ends in mid-December.
 The school year is broken up into four terms, with breaks usually in April, July, October, and December.

 The school operates under a house system where each student is assigned to a House.
 The Houses compete against each other each year in competitions to win points.
 At the end of the school year, the House with the most points is awarded the House Cup.
 The Houses are named after Australian plants: Eucalypt (green), Jacaranda (blue), Waratah (red), and Wattle (yellow).

 As of 1996, the school uses Australian school holidays.

 Campus

-AISHK is located close to American International School Hong Kong (AIS) and Yew Chung International School (YCIS).
-The building is ten stories tall with facilities such as an artificially turfed sports field, a double-height gymnasium each on the 4th and 6th floors, a small auditorium, a library, an auditorium, an aquatic centre with a 25-metre swimming pool, and a green roof.
+The AISHK building is ten stories tall with facilities such as an artificially turfed sports field, a double-height gymnasium each on the 4th and 6th floors, a small auditorium, a library, an auditorium, an aquatic centre with a 25-metre swimming pool, and a green roof.

 The campus building was the winner of the 2001 HKIA Medal of the Year, Hong Kong's foremost architectural award.
-Unfortunately, the building has suffered from multiple structural defects in recent years, calling into question its safety.